cyclops1101/page-object-manager/README.md

 Page and Block objects use any Nova Field you have installed.

-Load your page/block in your controller and then you have access to all the data you've stored on the object
+Load your page/block in your controller using the name you set in the Nova admin and then you have access to all the data you've stored on the object

 ```$xslt
 public function __invoke(Manager $page)